 The bacteria that cause TB — Mycobacterium tuberculosis — still affects a large part of the population.
-In 2013, 9 million people worldwide were sick with TB and an estimated 1.5 million people continue to die of TB each year, according to the World Health Organization.
+In 2016, 10.4 million people fell ill from TB and an estimated 1.8 million people died from TB, according to the World Health Organization.

-“We test for TB to identify people at risk for developing active TB to prevent them from exposing other people,” says Dr. Joshua Minuto, an infectious disease specialist at Sharp Memorial Hospital.
+“We test for TB to identify people at risk for developing active TB to prevent them from exposing other people,” says Dr. Joshua Minuto, an infectious disease specialist with Sharp Rees-Stealy Medical Group.
 “We can ensure that the exposed people get treated to protect the health of the public.”

 TB bacteria are commonly found in the lungs, but can travel out of the lungs through the blood stream to other organs, such as the kidney, spine, heart or brain.